yigitozgumus/interop/README.md

 interop projects
 ```

-This will show a beautifully formatted list of your projects:
+This will show a beautifully formatted list of your projects with their associated commands:

 ```
 PROJECTS: